Granulomatosis With Polyangiitis

 Other problems that may occur include a chronic cough (sometimes coughing up blood), breathing difficulties, skin ulcers, and weakness and numbness in the limbs.

 A doctor will ask about symptoms and perform a physical examination.
 Blood tests will be done.
 A blood test called ANCA helps diagnosis Wegener's granulomatosis.
 ANCA stands for Anti-Neutrophil Cytoplasmic Antibody, which is manufactured by the body's immune system.
-Since most people with Wegener's granulomatosis produce ANCA, they usually have a positive ANCA test, especially when the symptoms worsen.
+Since most people with granulomatosis with polyangiitis produce ANCA, they usually have a positive ANCA test, especially when the symptoms worsen.